caseyanderson/workshops/supercollider/intro_sc.md

 Which will result in this:
 ![test](sineshot1.png)

-SC also has an oscilloscope function which will display the waveform in realtime while also playing it:
+SC also has an oscilloscope method (`.scope`) which will display the changing waveform while playing it:

 *For Example*
 ```supercollider